navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 3. Loss of Reason: When the society reverted to conservation under deficit and oppression, the easiest thing to preserve were the rituals - well codified, orally transmitted to perfection.
 Designed for survival.
 However, the tradition of inquiry, the rigorous argumentation, the quest for truth was lost in this fight for survival.

-4. Unfavorable Social Technology: The well established later-varna systems further divided and specialized the society resulting in very few people possessing the knowledge to advance or even rekindle the culture of inquiry.
+4. Unfavorable Social Technology: The well established later-varna systems further divided and specialized the society resulting in very few people possessing the knowledge to advance or even rekindle this culture of inquiry.

-5. Poor Genetic Technology: The varna system was a technology that actively prevented favorable mutations under threat of survival.
+5. Poor Genetic Technology: The varna system was a technology that actively prevented favorable mutations under threat.
 While it worked well during times of peace, replicating successful formulae, it prevented mutations that could have resulted in a better genetic pool.

 ![The British India](https://www.worldhistory.org/uploads/images/16460.png)

 To rebuild this land, to revitalize the intellectual pool, to rekindle the intellectual progress, a good model of this has to be understood and plans to address the deficits have to be charted and put in place.

 ## What is India?

 The fragmented land was geographically unified, ironically by her captors and at their unavoidable retreat, seeds of distrust were sown to stall progress.